 The National Monument consists of three distinct landscapes:

-In the west is the Grand Staircase.
-This aptly named area is a series of colourful cliffs and terraces that rise step-like from the Grand Canyon in the south to Bryce Canyon in the northwest.
+Grand Staircase – Located in the west, this is a series of colourful cliffs and terraces that rise step-like from the Grand Canyon in the south to Bryce Canyon in the northwest.

-In the centre is the Kaiparowits Plateau.
-This high plateau is a slice of green amongst the predominately red rock.
-The green is the pinyon-juniper woodland that clings to the high elevation.
+Kaiparowits Plateau – This high plateau is a slice of green amongst the predominantly red rock.
 It is a very remote area, and not many people visit it.

-In the northeast are the Escalante Canyons.
-This is where tributaries of the Escalante River cut through the red rock to create slot canyons, arches, sculpted slickrock and waterfalls.
-It is a haven for adventurous hikers.
+Escalante Canyons – In the northeast, tributaries of the Escalante River cut through the red rock to create slot canyons, arches, sculpted slickrock, and waterfalls.

 You can find a broad outline of the different areas of Grand Staircase in our map below.